kopanicakova/kopanicakova.github.io/_pages/portfolio.md

 	    </div>
 	</div>

 <div style="text-align: justify"><br/> Deep neural networks (DNNs) suffer from a computationally exhaustive training phase, which limits their applicability and hinders their development.
 During the training phase, the parameters of the network are determined by minimizing a highly non-convex loss function.
 My research objective is to enhance the training of DNNs by leveraging multilevel and domain-decomposition techniques.
-This entails developing novel optimization methods, which perform well in large-scale stochastic settings, thus which are memory and computationally efficient and convergence of which does not deteriorate in the presence of sub-sampling noise.
-Moreover, it is important to devise novel strategies for constructing the multilevel hierarchy and for partitioning the parameter/data space.
+This entails developing novel optimization methods, which perform well in large-scale stochastic settings.
+Thus, developing methods thus which are memory and computationally efficient and convergence of which does not deteriorate in the presence of sub-sampling noise.
+Moreover, it is important to devise suitable strategies for constructing the multilevel hierarchy and for partitioning the parameter/data space.
 This can be achieved by exploring the structure of the network's architecture, data representation, and the properties of the loss function. </div>

 <span style="color:rgb(199, 21, 133, 0.75); font-size: 14px"> Related references: </span><br />